lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   <tr>
     <td style = "border-style: none"><p>
 Thank you, Lord, for saving my soul
-Thank you, Lord, for making me whole
+<br>Thank you, Lord, for making me whole
-Thank you, Lord, for giving to me
+<br>Thank you, Lord, for giving to me
-Your great salvation so rich and free
+<br>Your great salvation so rich and free
     </p></td>
     <td style = "border-style: none"><p>
     </p></td>